WahidX/go-gql/README.md

 ## Concepts

-- Schema Definition Language(SDL): A simple syntax for describing your data types, queries, mutations, subscriptions.
+- ## Schema Definition Language(SDL)

+  A simple syntax for describing your data types, queries, mutations, subscriptions.

-- 3 Main graphql types
+- ## 3 Main graphql types

   - Query
   - Mutation
   - Subscription

+- ## Resolvers

-- Resolvers: functions that responds to graphql requests
+  Resolver Functions that responds to graphql requests

-- Queries and Mutations: Queries to fetch data, Mutations to do some write operation on data.
+- ## Queries and Mutations

+  Queries to fetch data, Mutations to do some write operation on data.

+- ## Fragments

-- Fragments are a piece of logic that can be shared between multiple queries and mutations.
+  These are a piece of logic that can be shared between multiple queries and mutations.
   Example:
   While Querying users we can use NameParts fragments like this: